AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 Dependency can be built at configure time using the option `-DBUILD_ALL=ON` (`OFF` by default).
 For a list of available option see [Antares dependencies compilation repository](https://github.com/AntaresSimulatorTeam/antares-deps).

-We recommand you to define the options below at your first antares simulator checkout :
+We recommend you to define the options below at your first antares simulator checkout :

 * Sirius solver (`-DBUILD_sirius=ON`)
 * OR-Tools (`-DBUILD_ortools=ON`)